digicademy/hydra-scraper/README.md

 ## Roadmap

-- Check whether to use arparse and an allowed_requests variable to simplify help messages and requirement checks
-- Add argument to only provide status info at the end
-- Re-implement interactive mode
 - Possibly switch LIDO support to `epoz/lidolator` after contributing features
 - Possibly use the system's download folder to actually distribute the package